kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 There are eight rows of 14 Bricks each determined to be 7 color clocks per brick -- six visible color clocks, and one blank to separate it from the next brick.
 There are 4 scan lines per brick, three visible, and one blank to separate it from the next row.

 Player/Missile graphics can't be used for bricks.
-While they may be able to cover the distance across the screen the width setting necessary makes it impossible to represent the gap between bricks.
+While Player/Missile objects at maximum width may be able to cover the distance across the screen the width setting necessary makes it impossible to represent the gap between bricks.

 Custom characters are not optimal either.
 Since character set graphics are 4 or 8 color clocks wide, then drawing and erasing 7 color clock bricks in series adds difficult bit shifting and merging into multiple characters.
 Due to geometry character graphics provide no benefits to justify the work.